-EXCLUSIVE: An insurance giant has highlighted the insurance product that every broker in the country simply has no excuse not to be offering to clients.
+EXCLUSIVE: One of Australia’s largest insurers has highlighted the insurance product that every broker in the country simply has no excuse not to be offering to clients.

-QBE claims that every broker should be offering trade credit insurance, since it affects most of their clients and can be made part of a general insurance conversation.
+It is claimed by QBE that trade credit insurance is a product that every broker should be offering as it affecting most of their clients and can be made part of a general insurance conversation.

 “Trade credit insurance is a natural offering for a broker,” Richard Wulff, QBE Group General Manager of Trade Credit and Surety told Insurance Business.
 “A broker goes to a client and asks what kind of risks they have and this will include property, liability, or perhaps marine insurance if they do international trade.
 During that conversation it is a natural question to ask: ‘what about your trade receivables?
 Aren’t you worried about that?’

 “The broker is seeing these clients anyway, you might as well talk about trade credit insurance in conversation.

 “If you look at the ASIC liquidation stats, we are back at GFC levels in Australia,” said Wulff.
 “If you look at the Australian economy and take out the mining industry, we are not doing well at all.
 That is why trade credit insurance is so important.”

 As for the level of interest in trade credit insurance, it depends on the client’s risk management approach.

 “The clients who will be most interested are either very risk management conscience or look at their balance sheet and realises around 50% of their assets are trade receivable,” said Wulff.